Colin Thompson (American football): Carolina Panthers

+Minnesota Vikings

+On July 24, 2023, Thompson signed with the Minnesota Vikings.
+He was waived on August 28, 2023.

 Personal life

 Thompson is the son of Karen and Dave Thompson.
-He has a brother, Kerry, and fiancee, Sydney.
+He and his wife, Sydney, met while both playing collegiate sports at The University of Florida.
+His brother, Kerry, is a former high school All American in Swimming.
 His mother is a high school friend of Thompson's Birmingham Iron coach, Tim Lewis.
 She owns Cotton Company and Lace Silhouettes Lingerie in the Washington Street Mall in Cape May, New Jersey, while his father is a realtor.
 Thompson has served as the offensive coordinator for Lower Cape May Regional High School.